Chandrakanth-ai/Friday/README.md

 # Friday
-this is my first Git
+this is my first Git hub